Quiz: Can you defend against XSS vulnerability?

 Unfortunately, Twig's automatic escaping works only in HTML text and attributes, and even then only when they are enclosed in quotes.
 As soon as the quotes are missing, Twig does not report any error and creates an XSS security hole.

-This is particularly unpleasant because this is how attribute values are written in popular libraries like React or Svelte.
-A programmer who uses both Twig and React can quite naturally forget about the quotes.
+This is particularly problematic since this is how attribute values are written in popular libraries like React or Svelte.
+A programmer who uses both Twig and React might quite naturally forget about the quotes.

 Twig's autoescaping also fails in all other examples.
 In contexts (5) and